If you are applying for this course from within the UK/EU, click apply now.

 Please note, this course is not available to international students.

 Learn more about settled status, pre-settled status, special discounts, visa requirements and Common Travel Area (CTA) agreements for the Republic of Ireland applicants in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-This degree prepares you for a variety of careers in media production in front of and behind the camera or microphone.
-You will gain highly transferable skills in communication, presentation and collaboration with others which will be very relevant to roles in TV, radio, new media, advertising and performing arts.
+This degree prepares you for a career in front of the camera.
+You will gain highly transferable skills in communication, presentation and collaboration with others which will be very relevant to roles in TV, new media and performance.

-You will also undertake a number of practical assignments, which can include live briefs from clients outside the University.
-You will build up a portfolio of work, to show future employers.
+You'll undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
+Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.

-We have excellent links with national employers such as the BBC and ITV, and strong links with regional productions like Vera, Wolfblood and the Dumping Ground.
+We have excellent links with national employers such as the BBC and ITV, and strong links with regional productions like Vera and the Dumping Ground.